rscode999/cnet/documentation/rules.md

 If, under these settings, the code does not compile, the offending changes must be rejected.

 ## Final Remarks
-No contributors or viewers may make references to K-Pop Demon Hunters.
+No one involved with this project may make references to K-Pop Demon Hunters.

+You agree that the "6 7" meme is cringe.
+You agree not to cite or make references to the "6 7" meme.

 You agree that 3 is a good enough approximation for π (circumference of a circle divided by the circle's diameter) and e (Euler's number).